 1.04.2 Consultant represents and acknowledges that it is knowledgeable of all laws, codes, rules and regulations applicable to the construction of the Project and agrees to comply with these laws, codes, rules and regulations.
-In addition, Consultant represents and acknowledges that it is knowledgeable of and shall incorporate into its work the requirements of the latest editions of National Fire Protection Association (NFPA) Standards. and Underwriters' Laboratories standards.
 In the event of conflict between the aforementioned standards and laws and codes, the more stringent requirement shall control so long as it satisfies the requirements of the applicable law.
 Should Consultant fail to comply with applicable laws, codes, standards, rules, and regulations in effect, Consultant hereby agrees to bear the full cost of correcting its documents and the cost of changing the affected documents of Owner and any other Project consultant, including the replacement of reproducible drawings.